-Traversal vs Search:
+xTraversal vs Search:

 Traverse: to visit each node exactly one time for a tree

 Search: to find one of nodes specifically in a tree

 BFS

 The idea is to visit nearby nodes quickly by each level.
 First the current node, then all its children, and then all the children of the children.
 In other words, visit the direct descendants quicker.
 This is what we called level-order traversal.